D'Antignac House

-The D'Antignac House near Crescent, Georgia was a historic house built c.
+The D'Antignac House near Crescent, Georgia, United States, was a historic house built c.
 1790, when George Washington was president, that is listed on the National Register of Historic Places.

 It was a Federal style raised coastal cottage.

 It was demolished without warning to neighbors or anyone else on the night of July 8–9, 2007, and the property was listed for sale at $5,175,000.
 The property had been rezoned to allow development on the property with condition that the historic house be preserved.